 Emad Ibrahim's emotionally charged paintings become heightened especially in this one with his monochromatic colour palette.

 Ibrahim signature mix of charcoal and acrylics portrays a lot of the life in the countryside with his paintings, revealing its simplicity and peacefulness; which it creates a great contrast with the other paintings that depict the bustling Cairene streets.

-I've always admired Amina ElDemirdash's work.
-I like to believe that she's on her way to becoming our generation's Margo Veillon.
-Her spontaneous brush strokes and appreciation for the beauty of imperfection in a society that highlights the importance of vanity is quite special and definitely adds a certain depth within her work.
+Amina ElDemirdash's spontaneous brush strokes and appreciation for the beauty of imperfection in a society that highlights the importance of vanity is quite special and definitely adds a certain depth within her work.
 She's constantly inspired by the characters of people as opposed to their physical appearances, architecture and places.
 This piece is part of her first acrylic and pastel nude collection.

-Gamal El Sagini is a legendary and widely renowned Egyptian artist.
-Like many of the artists, Egypt was the main catalyst for El Sagini's work.
+Gamal El Sagini is a widely renowned Egyptian artist.
+Like many of the artists, Egypt was always the main catalyst for El Sagini's work.